sj1999-BIT/tp/docs/UserGuide.md

 User Interface (GUI).
 If you are as busy as a beaver and prefer typing to mouse interaction, then _WedFast_ will be your NO.1 choice to get your contact management tasks done **faster** than traditional GUI apps!

-We welcome you to have a look at this user guide be a master on using _WedFast_!
+We welcome you to have a look at this user guide to be a master on using _WedFast_!

 ---